hjkgrp/starter-hugo-research-group/content/home/slider.md

     align: right
     # Overlay a color or image (optional).
     #   Deactivate an option by commenting out the line, prefixing it with `#`.
-    #overlay_color: '#666'  # An HTML color value.
+    overlay_color: '#666'  # An HTML color value.
     overlay_img: kulikgroup_Jun2021_v2.png  # Image path relative to your `assets/media/` folder
-    overlay_filter: 0.5  # Darken the image.
+    overlay_filter: 0.2  # Darken the image.
 Value in range 0-1.
     # Call to action button (optional).
     #   Activate the button by specifying a URL and button label below.
     #   Deactivate by commenting out parameters, prefixing lines with `#`.